Gerry33/ESP8266ThermoHumiditySensor-/README.md

 - maximums and minimums temperature of the last 24h.
 - time & IP display.
 - Home automation integration by automatic presence announcing to MQTT e.g. to OpenHAB
+- SYSLOG messages
+- DEBUG mode to be enabled by WEB GUI.